 In addition to gaining required skills, our clinical rotations expose students to clinical experiences and potential employers while completing the program.
-Local area hospitals such as Central Carolina Hospital, Scotland Memorial Hospital and Chatham Hospital provide students with training of the fundamental respiratory skills.
+Local area hospitals such as Central Carolina Hospital and Scotland Memorial Hospital provide students with training of the fundamental respiratory skills.
 Students gain intensive care and specialty care training at First Health of the Carolinas in Pinehurst and Rockingham, Wake Medical Center in Cary and Raleigh, Kindred Hospital in Greensboro, and the University of North Carolina Hospital System in Chapel Hill.
 All travel during the clinical portion of the curriculum is the responsibility of the student.
 Travel costs are not included in the tuition or fees, so student should make financial arrangements prior to entering their clinical courses.
 Clinical rotation sites and cost are subject to change.

 Graduates of accredited programs, such as ours, may be eligible to take entry-level examinations from the National Board of Respiratory Care.
 The entry-level exam is required by graduates to obtain their Respiratory Care Practitioner (RCP) license from the North Carolina Respiratory Care Board.

 Graduates are also eligible for the Advanced Practitioner examination for a maximum of three years after passing the entry-level examination.